Ajith-Shenoy/Upgrad-Assignment-Melanoma-Classification/README.md

 ## Conclusions

-The final model has an accuracy of 83% and a loss of 0.45.
-The model is able to predict the class of the lesion with a high accuracy.
+The final model has an accuracy of 82%.The model is able to predict the class of the lesion with a high accuracy.
 Augmenting the data and countering class imbalance helped in improving the accuracy of the model.

 ## Contact